cript2000/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 .. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK.

 In this lab, you will learn how to leverage Azure AD as an IDaaS with F5 Access Policy Manager.
-In order to most efficiently integrate the two products, we'll be leveraging the **Easy Button** Guided Configuration template
+In order to most efficiently integrate the two products, we'll be leveraging the **Easy Button** Guided Configuration template.

 This template allows administrators to:
 #.
 Publish on-prems apps
 #.
 Enable Single Sign on